-A student is prohibited from sharing, transferring, or in any way diverting his/her medications to any other person.
-The fact that a student with a completed consent form on file is allowed to carry a rescue inhaler, auto-injectable epinephrine, diabetes medication, stress dose medication or combination does not require the student to have such on the student's person.
-The parent or guardian of a student who qualifies under this policy to carry a rescue inhaler, auto-injectable epinephrine, diabetes medication, stress dose medication or any combination on the student's person shall provide the school with the appropriate medication, which shall be immediately available to the student in any emergency.
+A student is prohibited from sharing, transferring, or in any way diverting the student's medications to any other person.
+The fact that a student with a completed consent form on file is allowed to carry a rescue inhaler, auto-injectable or nasal spray epinephrine, diabetes medication, stress dose medication or combination does not require the student to have such on the student's person.
+The parent or guardian of a student who qualifies under this policy to carry a rescue inhaler, auto-injectable or nasal spray epinephrine, diabetes medication, stress dose medication or any combination on the student's person shall provide the school with the appropriate medication, which shall be immediately available to the student in any emergency.